The Euclidean MST-ratio for Bi-colored Lattices: Two-dimensional Lattices

-This subsection proves the upper that matched the lower bound on the supremum maximum MST-ratio established in the preceding subsection.
+This subsection proves the upper bound that matched the lower bound established in the preceding subsection.
 Given any lattice and any partition of this lattice into two sets, we show that for any $\ee > 0$, the MST-ratio cannot exceed $2 + \ee$.
-We begin with a bound for the length of the minimum spanning tree of any finite set in a square. \begin{lemma} The length of the minimum spanning tree of any $n$ or fewer points in $[0,n]^2$ is at most $2 n \sqrt{n}$. \end{lemma} \begin{proof} Assuming the number of points is $n$, the minimum spanning tree has $n-1$ edges, and we write $\ell_1, \ell_2, \ldots, \ell_{n-1}$ for their lengths The sum of the squares of these lengths is at most $4n^2$, as proved in \cite{GiPo68}.
-By the Cauchy--Schwarz inequality, the sum of the $\ell_i$ is maximized when all terms are the same, namely $\ell_i^2 = 4n^2/(n-1)$ for all $i$.
+We begin with a bound for the length of the minimum spanning tree of any finite set in a square. \begin{lemma} The length of the minimum spanning tree of any $n$ or fewer points in $[0,n]^2$ is at most $2 n \sqrt{n}$. \end{lemma} \begin{proof} Assuming the number of points is $k \leq n$, the minimum spanning tree has $k-1$ edges, and we write $\ell_1, \ell_2, \ldots, \ell_{k-1}$ for their lengths.
+The sum of the squares of these lengths is at most $4n^2$, as proved in \cite{GiPo68}.
+By the Cauchy--Schwarz inequality, the sum of the $\ell_i$ is maximized when all terms are the same, namely $\ell_i^2 = 4n^2/(k-1)$ for all $i$.
 This implies

-from which the claimed bound follows. \end{proof} \Skip{As shown in \cite{AAABBCILSTY13}, the bound on the sum of squared edge lengths can be improved to $3.411\ldots n^2$.} Lemma~\ref{lem:mst_insquare_upperbound} will provide a crucial step in the proof of the upper bound for the supremum maximum MST-ratio, which we present next. \begin{claim} $\SupMax \leq 2.0$. \end{claim} \begin{proof} We show that the MST-ratio of any lattice $\AL \subseteq \Rspace^2$ and any subset $B \subseteq \AL$ is at most the claimed upper bound.
-Let $\uuu$ and $\vvv$ be the shortest two vectors that span $\AL$, breaking ties arbitrarily if necessary.
+from which the claimed bound follows. \end{proof} \Skip{As shown in \cite{AAABBCILSTY13}, the bound on the sum of squared edge lengths can be improved to $3.411\ldots n^2$.} Lemma~\ref{lem:mst_insquare_upperbound} will provide a crucial step in the proof of the upper bound for the supremum maximum MST-ratio, which we present next. \begin{claim} $\SupSup \leq 2$. \end{claim} \begin{proof} We show that the MST-ratio of any lattice $\AL \subseteq \Rspace^2$ and any subset $B \subseteq \AL$ is at most the claimed upper bound.
+Let $\uuu$ be the shortest non-zero vector in $\Lambda$, and $\vvv$ the shortest non-zero vector that is not a multiple of $\uuu$, breaking ties arbitrarily if necessary.
 Suppose their lengths satisfy $1 = \norm{\uuu} \leq \norm{\vvv} = \nu$.
 To simplify language, we call the points on a line parallel to $\uuu$ a \emph{row} of $\AL$.
 For every positive integer, $n$, let $\AL_n \subseteq \AL$ contain all points $\alpha \uuu + \beta \vvv$, with $0 \leq \alpha, \beta \leq n$.
 The minimum spanning tree of $\AL_n$ first connects the points in each row and then the neighboring rows, so

 Set $B_n = B \cap \AL_n$.
 We construct a spanning tree, $T(B_n)$, by first connecting the points within the rows.
 This allows for the possibility that some rows do not contain any points of $B_n$.
 In each of the other rows, we choose an arbitrary but fixed point of $B_n$, write $B_n' \subseteq B_n$ for the chosen points, construct $\MST{B_n'}$, and add its edges to $T(B_n)$.
 Since $T(B_n)$ spans $B_n$ but is not necessarily the shortest such tree, so $\Length{\MST{B_n}} \leq \Length{T(B_n)}$.
 To bound the latter, recall that there are $n+1$ rows, each of length at most $n$.
 Furthermore, $B_n'$ consists of at most $n+1$ points that fit inside a square of side length $n (\nu+1)$, in which $\nu$ is independent of $n$.
 Lemma~\ref{lem:mst_insquare_upperbound} implies $\Length{\MST{B_n'}} \leq 2 (\nu+1) \sqrt{\nu+1} \cdot n \sqrt{n}$.
 Hence,